 ‘Poppies’ by Jennifer Grotz

-The Dutch have a high inclination for horticulture, in fact, a love that expresses in their lush yards and extends to colourful fields and urban parks all across town.
+The Dutch have a high inclination for horticulture, a love that expresses in their lush yards and extends to colorful fields and urban parks all across town.
 There are pavement gardens in many streets, with a variety of plants and bushes growing in every other sidewalk, from pots, hooks, tiny beds, and climbing up facades.

 I started writing this piece one month ago, while still confined at home.
 Then my laptop’s charger died, bla, bla, drama, bla, but hey, I’m back now.
 Movement had been prescribed by my oncologist as a vital component of my recovery.
 Before the pandemic I did yoga every day at the studio but, since I don’t love home-alone practices, walking seemed the only viable option for me not to become a vegetable.

-I did not grow up in a garden of Eden.
+I did not grow up in the garden of Eden.
 In Portugal, city people deal with nature surfacing as a nuisance; backyards get cemented because “it’s practical”, trees get brought down to make space for parking lots.
 The world of Botanics always felt astonishing to me because I grew up relatively estranged from it.
-But in this city, everyone has their little piece of Eden in their balcony, at their front door or on the pavement across.
+But in this city, everyone has their little piece of Eden in their balcony, at their front door, or on the pavement across.
 So Amsterdam introduced me to flowers.
-When they’re not inside people’s home, they’re outside, everywhere.
-It is here that I’ve learned to like tulips and roses, to distinguish cherry-blossoms from magnolias, and that I got curious about narcissus, anemone, lilies, jacinths, freesias.
-It was here that Spring gradually became my favourite season.
+When they’re not inside people’s homes, they’re outside, everywhere.
+It is here that I’ve learned to like tulips and roses, to distinguish cherry blossoms from magnolias, and that I got curious about narcissus, anemone, lilies, jacinths, freesias.
+It was here that Spring gradually became my favorite season.